Modification & Enforcement Of Orders

 As the parties move forward with their lives following the conclusion of a divorce or child custody lawsuit, a material and substantial change may occur for a party or a child.
 When a material and substantial change makes a term in your existing custody or child support orders unworkable, it is necessary to petition the court for a modification.
 A petition for modification may seek a modification of conservatorship (including the right to establish the primary residence of the child and the geographic area of such residence), possession of and access to the child, child support or spousal support.

-Examples of common issues which may support a modification include relocation, change in employment status, disability, and changes in a child’s schedule that occur as a child approaches adulthood.
+Examples of common issues that may support a modification include relocation, change in employment status, disability, and changes in a child’s schedule that occur as a child approaches adulthood.

 Having seasoned, compassionate counsel to advise you during life changes may prove invaluable to maintaining your relationship with your child.
 As one former client stated, “My family issues continued over several years.
 As new issues arose, Kathryn was available to pick up where we had left off.
 The continuity of her service was tremendously valuable.”